wernsey/d.awk/README.md

 - `-v stylesheet="style.css"` to use a separate file as style sheet.
 - `-v TopLinks=1` to have links to the top of the document next to headers.
 - `-v Pretty=1` enable Syntax highlighting with Google's [code-prettify][] library.
+- `-v HideToCLevel=n` specifies the level of the Table of Contents that should be collapsed by default.
 - `-v classic_underscore=1` words_with_underscores behave like old markdown
   where the underscores in the word counts as emphasis.
 The default behaviour is to have `words_like_this` not contain any emphasis.